-If done correctly, a helpful, personalized, and memorable voicemail can keep leads engaged until you’re able to call them back.
+If done correctly, a helpful, personalized, and memorable voice mail can keep leads engaged until you’re able to call them back.
 A good message will prompt users to leave their name, contact information, and their purpose for calling.
 A great message will do all this and add a dash of originality.

 Perhaps you’re on the phone with a company’s tech director.
 They’re dissatisfied with their current product and ready to try something new, but they’re asking you all sorts of questions you can’t answer.
 In this situation, you could…

-- A) Be honest and tell them you’ll get back to them ASAP with an answer
+A) Be honest and tell them you’ll get back to them ASAP with an answer

-- B) Make up some quasi-facts and hope they’re technically sound
+B) Make up some quasi-facts and hope they’re technically sound

-- C) Warm transfer the call to a member of your product team for a thorough answer
+C) Warm transfer the call to a member of your product team for a thorough answer

-And in less urgent scenarios, always remember to tag calls with appropriate labels.
+In less urgent scenarios, always remember to tag calls with appropriate labels.
 These will help you organize and plan for any future contacts.

-Agents can better assist when they’re able to accurately anticipate why a customer is calling.
+Customer service representatives can better assist when they’re able to accurately anticipate why a customer is calling.
 Luckily, savvy cloud-based phone systems are built with this in mind.

 Also, the future of business tools depends on their ability to communicate with one another.
-Aircall and other “softphones” are constantly interacting with your other CRM and helpdesk tools, like Zendesk, Hubspot, and Salesforce.
+Aircall and other “softphones” are constantly interacting with your CRM and helpdesk tools, like Zendesk, Hubspot, and Salesforce.
 Whenever a customer tries to contact your brand for support, their information (as well as previous interactions) will be visible to your agents, all before saying “hello.”

 Context is everything, and a powerful CRM integration leads to faster resolutions and a better customer experience.

-Hear the full story
+Phone skill: Hearing the full story

 In order to facilitate real-time troubleshooting on complex issues, your team can use a concurrent call feature.
 This lets agents dial-out to external numbers and conduct full conversations while the customer waits on the other line.

-Pro tip: don’t leave your customers in the dark.
+Pro tip: Don’t leave your customers in the dark.
 Periodically check in with them and provide an update on your end.

 Remember to tag for easy analytics